Last week I uploaded a post on my feed with a caption that I would soon realise resonated with so many. Have a look below

-And as for the pain, it gets worse before it’s gets better.
+And as for the pain, it gets worse before it gets better.
 And then eventually there is no more pain.
 All you’re left with are the scars that no longer hurt when touched.
-The scars you forget about until someone familiar may bring it up.
+The scars you forget about until someone or something familiar may bring it up.
 But even when they do, that ache feeling in your heart that you once had whenever someone said his/ her name no longer exist.

 Everything we do starts with a decision.

 Getting over heartbreak is not an exception.
 I knew that saying ‘ I choose to get over this heart break’ loud and proud was the first step towards the new me.
 But it was remaining committed to my decision that was the greatest test.